Minnie Vautrin

 Wilhelmina "Minnie" Vautrin (September 27, 1886 – May 14, 1941) was an American missionary, diarist, educator and president of Ginling College.
-She was a Christian missionary in China for 28 years.
-She is known for the care and protection of at least 10,000 Chinese refugees during the Nanking Massacre in China, at times even challenging the Japanese authorities for documents in an attempt to protect the civilians staying at her college.
+A Christian missionary in China for 28 years, she became known for caring for and protecting at least 10,000 Chinese refugees during the Nanjing Massacre in China, during which she kept a now-published diary, at times even challenging the Japanese authorities for documents in an attempt to protect the civilians staying at her college.

-After persisting in the Nanking Safety Zone from 1937, she returned to the United States on May 1940.
-One year later, she sealed her house tightly, turned on the gas and committed suicide in America due to extreme stress and trauma from the Nanjing Massacre.
-Vautrin was awarded the Emblem of the Blue Jade by the Chinese government for her humanitarian work during the Nanjing Massacre.
+After surviving in the Nanking Safety Zone from 1937, she returned to the United States in May 1940.
+One year later, she committed suicide in America due to extreme stress and trauma from the Nanjing Massacre.
+Vautrin was awarded the Order of the Blue Jade by the Chinese government for her humanitarian work during the Nanjing Massacre.

-Biography
+Early life and education

-Wilhelmina Vautrin was born in Secor, Illinois on September 27, 1886, to Pauline (née Lohr) and Edmond Louis Vautrin.
-Her father Edmond, a French immigrant from Lorraine, moved to Peoria, Illinois in 1883 to undergo a blacksmithing apprenticeship with his uncle, and later moved to Secor, where he married Pauline.
+Wilhelmina Vautrin was born in Secor, Clayton Township, Illinois, on September 27, 1886, to Pauline (née Lohr) and Edmond Louis Vautrin.
+Her father Edmond, who considered himself French, immigrated from the often-contested Lorraine region to the United States.
+He arrived in Clayton County, Illinois, in 1883 to undergo a blacksmithing apprenticeship with his uncle in Peoria, and later moved to nearby Secor, where he married Pauline.
 Minnie was the second of the couple's three children; her elder brother died as an infant.

 When Minnie was six years old, her mother died of unrecorded causes.
 After this, Minnie was sent to several different foster homes.
-Three years later, the courts permitted her to return home to her father, where she assumed many household chores and excelled in school.
-Her teacher, commending Vautrin's work at school, later said that "Minnie was a born student...She could excel in most anything she tried, and was a genuinely Christian girl."
-After primary schooling, Vautrin attended Secor High School.
-During her high school career, Vautrin worked several part-time jobs to save for her schooling and volunteered at local churches.
+Three years later, the courts permitted her to return home to her father, where she assumed many household chores as well as excelled in school.
+A teacher later remembered Vautrin, commenting that "Minnie was a born student...She could excel in most anything she tried, and was a genuinely Christian girl."
+After primary school, Vautrin attended Secor High School.
+During that time, Vautrin worked several part-time jobs to save for further schooling, as well as volunteered at local churches.

-Vautrin was accepted to Illinois State Normal University in Normal, Illinois in 1903.
-Due to her financial situation, Vautrin had to delay her studies several times to work.
-When she graduated in 1907, she was ranked first in her class of 93 students and spoke at the commencement ceremonies.
-She taught mathematics at LeRoy High School, Illinois before continuing her studies at the University of Illinois.
-At the University, Vautrin was president of the Student Volunteer Movement for Foreign Missions.
+Vautrin was accepted to Illinois State Normal University in Normal, Illinois, in 1903.
+Her limited finances meant Vautrin had to work, and delayed her studies several times.
+She nonetheless graduated in 1907, ranked first in her class of 93 students and delivered a speech at the commencement.
+She taught mathematics at LeRoy High School, Illinois, before continuing her studies at the University of Illinois.
+At that university, Vautrin was president of the Student Volunteer Movement for Foreign Missions.
 She graduated in 1912 as salutatorian of her class with an A.B. in Science.
-The University pastor recommended Vautrin to the recruiters of the Foreign Christian Missionary Society, who requested that she replace a teacher in China.
-Iris Chang, writer of The Rape of Nanking, notes that Vautrin was "Tall and Handsome in her youth, with long dark hair, she was a vivacious and popular woman who attracted numerous suitors," but who decided that instead of getting married she would become a missionary.